Stephen Johnson known as Steve

 D32 and D33 Assessor awards

 Steve has presented every radio show on the schedule, ranging from Breakfast Shows to overnights for various radio stations, including Red Dragon FM, Valleys Radio, Bridge FM, Radio Cardiff, GTFM and BBC Radio Wales.
 He was one of the original presenters at Valleys Radio, broadcasting from the day of the launch.
 Whilst at Red Dragon FM (now Capital South Wales) he interviewed many musicians, including the Manic Street Preachers, Stereophonics and Catatonia ( the radio debut for Cerys Matthews!)
 He was the first Programming Manager at Bridge FM and was involved with the launch of the station.
-Whilst there, he mainly presented the Steve Johnson Morning Show, which largely consisted of phone-in competitions, music and chat.
-He also interviewed guests every day (musicians, politicians, even magicians!).
-As well as this, he oversaw the music policy, maintained the station sound and had responsibility for the station playlist.
+Whilst there, as well as presenting his daily show, he oversaw the music policy, maintained the station sound and had responsibility for the station playlist.
 He was also responsible for all output, planning the schedule and meeting with presenters to discuss ideas, promotions and where necessary, disciplinary and contractual affairs.
-He also provided live sports commentaries and reports, as well as presenting the afternoon News, and taking a role in commercial production.
+He also provided live sports commentaries and reports, was Head of News and Commercial Production.

 2000 – 2002